-Each class will have an undivided interest in our assets and liabilities, other than class-specific distribution fees.
-In accordance with the valuation guidelines, the third-party firm will calculate our NAV per share for each class as of the last business day of each month following the escrow period, using a process that reflects several components, including (1) the estimated fair value of each of our properties based upon individual appraisal reports provided periodically by third-party independent valuation firms and reviewed by our independent valuation adviser, as updated monthly by the Adviser, with review and confirmation for reasonableness by our independent valuation advisor, (2) the fair value of our real estate-related securities for which third-party market quotes are available, (3) fair value estimates of our other real estate-related securities and (4) estimated fair value of our other assets and liabilities, including accruals of our operating revenues and expenses.
-Because distribution fees allocable to a specific class of shares will only be included in the NAV calculation for that class, the NAV per share for our share classes may differ.
+Each class will have an undivided interest in our assets and liabilities, other than class-specific stockholder servicing fees.
+In accordance with the valuation guidelines, the third-party firm will calculate our NAV per share for each class as of the last business day of each month following the escrow period, using a process that reflects several components (each as described above), including the estimated fair value of (1) each of our properties based in part upon individual appraisal reports provided periodically by third-party independent valuation firms and reviewed by our independent valuation adviser, as finally determined and updated monthly by the Adviser, with review and confirmation for reasonableness by our independent valuation advisor, (2) our real estate-related securities for which third-party market quotes are available, (3) our other real estate-related securities and (4) our other assets and liabilities, including accruals of our operating revenues and expenses.
+Because stockholder servicing fees allocable to a specific class of shares will only be included in the NAV calculation for that class, the NAV per share for our share classes may differ.

 At the conclusion of the escrow period, NAV for each class of shares will be equal to the net proceeds received by us from purchases of shares during the escrow period in each respective class, less our liabilities.
 Thereafter, beginning with the first full calendar month after we break escrow, at the end of each month, before taking into consideration additional issuances of shares of capital stock, repurchases or class-specific expense accruals for that month, any change in our aggregate NAV (whether an increase or decrease) will be allocated among each class of shares based on each class's relative percentage of the previous aggregate NAV.
 The NAV calculation will be available generally within 15 business days after the end of the applicable month.
-Changes in our monthly NAV will include, without limitation, accruals of our net portfolio income, interest expense, the management fee, any performance participation, distributions, unrealized/realized gains and losses on assets, organization and offering costs, any expense reimbursements and, with respect to Class T shares and Class D shares, the applicable distribution fees.
+Changes in our monthly NAV will include, without limitation, accruals of our net portfolio income, interest expense, the management fee, any accrued performance participation, distributions, unrealized/realized gains and losses on assets, any applicable organization and offering costs and any expense reimbursements.
 The net portfolio income will be calculated and accrued on the basis of data extracted from (1) the monthly budget for each property and at the Operating Partnership level, (2) material non-recurring events, including, but not limited to, capital expenditures, prepayment penalties, assumption fees, tenant buyouts, lease termination fees and tenant tumover with respect to our properties when the Adviser becomes aware of such events and the relevant information is available and (3) material property acquisitions and dispositions occurring during the month.
-On an ongoing basis, based on annual independent third-party real estate appraisals as adjusted, where applicable, the Adviser will adjust the accruals to reflect actual operating results and the outstanding receivable, payable and other account balances resulting from the accumulation of monthly accruals for which financial information is
+On an ongoing basis, based on annual independent third-party real estate appraisals as adjusted, where applicable, the Adviser will adjust the accruals to reflect actual operating results and the outstanding receivable, payable and other account balances resulting from the accumulation of monthly accruals for which financial information is available.